SGL-UT/GPSTk/dev/apps/bindings/swig/sphinx/intro.rst

 To wrap the library we used the Standard Wrapper Interface Generator (SWIG).
 Without SWIG, the amount of work to wrap the library would have made it completely infeasible.
-However, some elements of C++ do not have clear analouges in Python; as such, some compromises had to be made to allow for clean python programming without a complete rework of the well-established C++ API.
+However, some elements of C++ do not have clear analogues in Python; as such, some compromises had to be made to allow for clean python programming without a complete rework of the well-established C++ API.